Modern arrays#

 std::cout << "\n";

-// compute the mean
+// TODO: compute the mean

 std::cout << "Average = " << sum/data.size() << std::endl;